 Also of interest is that North Providence has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, North Providence is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.85% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of North Providence is somewhat higher than in the average US city of 21.84%: 28.85% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in North Providence in 2010 was $30,966, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,864 for a family of four.
 However, North Providence contains both very wealthy and poor people as well.